-2025 Clean Energy Rebates in Canada: How to Qualify and Maximize Your Savings
+Clean Energy Rebates Canada: How to Qualify and Maximize Your Savings in 2025

-Looking to save thousands on your solar or heat pump upgrade?
-Canada’s provinces and municipalities continue to offer powerful rebates that help reduce costs for clean energy retrofits—from solar panels and heat pumps to insulation and smart thermostats.
+Clean energy rebates Canada can help homeowners save thousands on solar or heat pump upgrades.
+Provinces and municipalities continue to offer powerful incentives that reduce the upfront costs of clean energy retrofits from solar panels and heat pumps to insulation and smart thermostats.

 But here’s the catch: every region has different rules, forms, and qualifying contractors.
 Miss a step and you could lose out on valuable incentives.